Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  ### Squares Print Rhomboid, Circles Are Skewed
  #### Symptoms
  - A cube when printed turns out to be not perfectly squared.
 Cylinders when printed have a lean.
+[FB post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1571701802974456/)

  #### Causes and Suggested Fixes
  - Check that the rail column is perpendicular to the red base plate.
-Use a small engineer's square for accuracy.
+It may be a small degree off, and could be leaning forward or to the sides, or a combination.
+Use a small engineer's square to check accurately.
 If the column is leaning it will cause prints to skew.
-Tighten the 4 mounting bolts for the column.
-If not, shim the column base.
+Adjust the 4 mounting bolts for the column, you may have to loosen and tighten so that the column is perfectly vertical.
+It takes some trial and error to get it right.
+If not, you will have to shim the column base.
 [FB post](https://www.facebook.com/groups/1194619320682708?view=permalink&id=1479801292164508)

  ### Other Random Issues
  #### Symptoms